Channel Islands National Marine Sanctuary Soundscape Report

 Line graph of seasonal median sound levels (sound intensity measured by mean-square pressure in microPascal per Hertz) across a range of frequencies (~10 to ~24,000 hertz) for all data at a given monitoring site, with annual recording effort represented by a bar graph underneath.
 Each season is a different colored line.
 Modeled ambient sound levels from wind are shown as solid black lines.
 Frequency bands indicative of a sound source of interest are highlighted in semi-transparent gray and labeled; peak frequencies of interest for some fish species are labeled with vertical dashed lines and labeled by species.

-Seasonal median sound levels (sound intensity measured by mean-square pressure in microPascal per Hertz) across a range of frequencies (~10 to ~24,000 hertz) at a given monitoring site, with annual recording effort represented by a bar graph underneath.
+Seasonal median sound levels (sound intensity measured by mean-square pressure in micropascal per Hertz) across a range of frequencies (~10 to ~24,000 hertz) at a given monitoring site, with annual recording effort represented by a bar graph underneath.
 Each season is a different colored line.
 Solid black lines show modeled ambient sound levels from wind at 1 m/s (lower line) and 22.6 m/s (upper line) based on hydrophone depth.
 Frequency bands indicative of a biological or anthropogenic sound source of interest are highlighted in semi-transparent gray and labeled; peak frequency for dominant fish species are labeled with vertical dashed lines.
 Credit: Megan McKenna and Emma Beretta/CIRES and NOAA

 Processing raw audio files to calibrated sound levels (i.e., soundscape metrics) involves multiple steps to get a specified time frequency data product.
 All soundscape metrics visualized in the soundscape inventory reports are averaged from hybrid millidecade sound levels, calculated using either MANTA or PyPAM software packages.
 Both softwares calculate mean PSD (dB re 1 µPa^2/Hz) per minute in 1-Hz wide bins using Welch’s method with a Hann window, FFT length equal to the sample rate, and 50% overlap.
 Following calibration based upon instrument specific sensitivities, PSD values per minute were further processed in hybrid millidecade spectral densities, which are an efficient means of storing PSD spectra from high sample rate audio files using 1-Hz values up to 435 Hz, and then millidecade wide PSD values up to one half of the sample rate (Martin et al. 2021).

 PAMscapes was used to calculate hourly median hybrid milli-decade bands (loadSoundscapeData(ncFile, keepQuals = c(1,2)) and binSoundscapeData(hmddata, bin = "1hour", method = c("median")).
 The hourly data were then matched with an estimate of wind speed at that location using matchGFS in PAMscapes (Global Forecast System (GFS) weather model).
 Long-term condition plots in these reports were generated by averaging the hourly median hybrid millidecade results within different time constraints (i.e. annual, seasonal) and percentiles (e.g., 25% and 75%) for each hybrid millidecade frequency band.
+Percentiles are a measurement of data spread with the middle 50% of data falling between the 25th and 75th percentile.
+To demonstrate ambient sound conditions in the absence of anthropogenic and biological sound sources, an empirical model for wind-generated ocean noise was calculated for each monitoring site based on hydrophone depth and wind speed (Hildebrand et al. 2021).
+The upper and lower boundaries visualized in the plots are based on Beaufort scale measurements of 0 (no to low wind) to 9 (strong gale).

 How are ocean sound conditions changing across years?